The application period for 2023-24 SEF Grants is now closed.

 Springfield Education Foundation’s Innovative Educator Grants are designed to encourage, facilitate and recognize innovative teaching programs in Springfield Public Schools to empower student success.
 Please read below before applying.

-This year’s competitive, one-time grant awards of $250 to $3,000 are available to any Springfield Public School (SPS) employee or SPS charter school employees engaged in efforts to further student excellence.
+Competitive, one-time grant awards of $250 to $4,000 are available to any Springfield Public School (SPS) employee or SPS charter school employees engaged in efforts to further student excellence.
 Grants will be awarded to projects that best align with Springfield Education Foundation (SEF) efforts to:

 - Reach underserved populations

 Click here to see examples of past Innovative Educator Awards!